-Grading Indian Head pennies is a skill that will take years of experience to perfect but this guide will get you started.
+Grading Indian Head pennies is a skill that will take years of experience to perfect, but this guide will get you started.
 Remember that coin grading is the expression of an opinion that describes the condition of a specific coin that most dealers and collectors would agree with.
-Grading Indian Head pennies is not an exact science where a precise method can be applied and everyone comes out with the same result.
-But over the years, numismatists and coin grading services have agreed upon certain definitions, descriptions and Sheldon's numeric values that help all coin collectors describe their coins correctly (to a certain extent).
-This guide will help you understand those terms and descriptions so you can accurately grade your Indian Head pennies.
+Grading Indian Head pennies is not an exact science where a precise method can be applied, and everyone comes out with the same result.
+But over the years, numismatists and coin grading services have agreed upon specific definitions, descriptions and Sheldon's numeric values that help all coin collectors describe their coins correctly (to a certain extent).

 01 of 14